VIB-PSB/ksrates/doc/source/installation.rst

 Installation
 ************

-*ksrates* can be either installed locally on the machine that will run the pipeline (local computer or remote compute cluster) or can else be shipped in a Singularity and Docker container.
-Such containers are isolated portable environments in which the package and most dependencies are already installed, which comes in handy when local installation is not possible due for example to permission reasons.
+*ksrates* can either be installed locally on the machine that will run the pipeline (a local computer or remote computer cluster) or can else be shipped in a Singularity or Docker container.
+Such containers are isolated portable environments in which the package and most dependencies are already installed, which comes in handy when local installation is not possible, for example due to permission issues.

 Container availability
 ======================

-Singularity runs natively only on Linux; on Windows it requires either WSL2 (suggested; see Note below) or a virtual machine (VM); on macOS it is available as a beta version or it requires a VM.
+Singularity runs natively only on Linux; on Windows it requires either WSL2 (recommended; see Note below) or a virtual machine (VM); on macOS it is available as a beta version or it requires a VM.
 Singularity has the advantage over Docker of always producing output files with non-root permissions.

 .. note::